Vidhwansak: Development

 The Ordnance Factory Tiruchirapalli in association with the Defence Research and Development Organisation developed an anti-materiel rifle Vidhwansak in November 2005.
-The Denel NTW-20 rifle was used as a starting point for the design.
+It is almost an exact copy of the Denel NTW-20 rifle.
 After all-terrain and all-weather trials, the user trials began in March 2006.
 Production began in February 2007.

 After trials, the Border Security Force ordered 100 Vidhwansaks for use in the border areas.
 These were supplied by October 2008.
 The rifle has also been offered to the Indian Army and the National Security Guards.
 However, the Indian Army chose not to bring the Vidhwansak into use as it did not meet the weight requirements.

 It is being sold at the cost of Rs 10 lakh (about $20,000) as compared to the Denel NTW-20 AMR, which costs Rs 23 lakhs (about $45,000) as of 2011.
 Due to indigenisation of this weapon, foreign exchange worth over 90 million USD would be saved.